-Smoke from wildfires is clogging the sky across the U.S. West, blotting out mountains and city skylines from Oregon to Colorado, delaying flights and forcing authorities to tell even healthy adults in the Seattle area to stay indoors.
+SEATTLE — Smoke from wildfires is clogging the sky across the western United States, blotting out mountains and city skylines from Oregon to Colorado and creating unhealthy air quality conditions for many in the PNW.

 Below, find tips from the Washington State Department of Health on how to stay healthy during smoky air conditions.